-- One woman with a love of craft beer to serve as organizer, point-person, and be your Barley’s Angels liaison.
-She will fill out the registration form and be responsible for your chapter.
+- One woman with a love of craft beer to serve as organizer, point-person, and be your Barley’s Angels’ liaison.
+She will fill out the Chapter Application and be responsible for your chapter.

 - A completed and approved Barley’s Angels registration form and annual membership fee.